Beat the Winter Blues: Effective Tips for a Healthier Mind

 Keep Stress Managed:

 I can’t stress the importance of stress management.
-I wrote a great blog on how to manage bad (chronic) stress that is worth checking out because… unfortunately, three to four months (or however long the Groundhog says winter will last) is a long time of cold.
+I wrote a great blog on how to manage bad (chronic) stress that is worth checking out because… unfortunately, three to four months (or nonetheless long the Groundhog says winter will last) is a long time of cold.
 If you stress over this, then yes, this is a period of chronic stress for you.

 Snow mobiles, icy roads and freezing temps!
 Oh my!